 This concept of “leaks of concern” is directly related to the maximum allowable leakage limit (MALL).
 There tends to be much confusion around the MALL, though at its core, it is a fairly straightforward concept: What is the leak size / rate at which there is a risk to product quality or safety over its intended shelf-life and use?

-This is a critical distinction to be made from historical practices, in which a finished product-package system was “verified” for integrity using a microbial or dye ingress test.
-Under current best practices, integrity assurance should be built into the package system and an integrity profile generated throughout the lifecycle.
+This is a critical distinction to be made from historical practices, in which a finished product-package system was “verified” for container closure integrity using a microbial or dye ingress test.
+Under current best practices, integrity assurance should be built into the package system and the container closure integrity profile generated throughout the lifecycle.